 Finally, keep in mind that in the event of an adverse drug-supplement interaction, the culprit is usually the drug, as it is far more pharmacologically active than the supplement.
-When patients at Whitaker Wellness experience any interaction between drug and supplement, we generally discontinue the drug and stick with the supplement.
+When patients at Whitaker Wellness experience any interaction between a drug and a supplement, we generally discontinue the drug and stick with the supplement.
 It’s usually just as effective and immeasurably safer.

 More Dr. Whitaker Advice on Nutritional Support